blackbaud/uat-kit/content/walkthroughs/selenium/index.md

 * Familiarity with accessing the {{ stache.config.product_name_short }} Core API.

 ## Objectives
-This tutorial guides you through how to create a custom interaction with the Selenium WebDriver and how to use the WebDriver and Wait pattern to drive browser interactions.
+This tutorial guides you through the steps to create a custom interaction with the Selenium WebDriver and use the WebDriver and Wait pattern to drive browser interactions.
 In this walkthrough, you will:
-*
+* Create a behavior-driven development test with Gherkin to navigate between functional areas.
+* Create a step file to  specify actions for the test.
+* Create a custom class that uses WebDriver to find an element, check a condition, and execute a step if the condition is met.
+* Provide an XPath within the custom class's method to parse HTML elements and find the desired element.
+* Build the test project and run the test.

 ## Create a Custom Interaction with the WebDriver
+<p class="alert alert-info">The {{ stache.config.product_name_short }} API provides browser interactions that encapsulate different WebDriver logic.
+Before you create new WebDriver logic, check the API to see if the functionality is already provided.
+Hopefully the desired WebDriver logic and XPath constructor are already available in the API.</p>

 <ol>
 <li>